e1000g jumbo frames don't work with 82579LM

 sorry but i can not test further here in this system, for example unplumbing the NIC, or removing active interfaces/links on it and setting a different MTU manually.....

-Updated by Matthew Bowman almost 9 years ago
+Updated by Matthew Bowman about 9 years ago

 Did you mean after setting MaxFrameSize = 3 and rebooting you noticed the system had already set the MTU?
 This happened for me as well but I chalked it up to auto negotiated between my JF enabled switch and the NIC.